CT-Smyth/ESP32_flow_sensor/README.md

 to get going - read the main .ino and modify the code for your platform (pins etc) as needed

-boots up into AP mode if no wifi credentials found. connect to built in wifi and go to 192.168.4.1 to set up wifi, get IP address, hostname, etc
+connect to portal (192.168.4.1) to set up wifi, get IP address, hostname, etc

 See the node-red example to interface with the unit.